 The SEC has announced that the SEC staff is preparing a consolidated proposal for the rules regarding the implementation of the HFCA Act and to address the recommendations in the PWG report.
 It is unclear when the SEC will complete its rulemaking and when such rules will become effective and what, if any, of the PWG recommendations will be adopted.
 The implications of this possible regulation in addition to the requirements of the HFCA Act are uncertain.
-Although Avalon is currently not subject to the HFCA Act, any uncertainty of its applicability to Avalon, for example if Avalon switched to using a PRC-based auditing firm, could cause the market price of Avalon's securities to be materially and adversely affected and could cause Avalon's securities to be delisted or prohibited from being traded "over-the-counter".
-If Avalon's securities are unable to be listed on another securities exchange, such a delisting would substantially impair your ability to sell or purchase Avalon's securities when you wish to do so, and the risk and uncertainty associated with a potential delisting would have a negative impact on the price of Avalon's securities.
+Although Avalon is currently not subject to the HFCA Act, any uncertainty of its applicability to Avalon, for example if Avalon switched to using a PRC-based auditing firm, could cause the market price of Avalon's securities to be materially and adversely affected and could cause Avalon's securities are unable to be listed on another securities exchange, such a delisting would substantially impair your ability to sell or purchase Avalon's securities when you wish to do so, and the risk and uncertainty associated with a potential delisting would have a negative impact on the price of Avalon's securities.
 See "Risk Factors- Trading in Avalon's securities may be restricted under the Holding Foreign Companies Accountable Act if the PCAOB determines that it cannot inspect or fully investigate Avalon's auditors, and as a result, U.S. national securities exchanges, such as Nasdaq, may determine to delist Avalon's securities.